johnsonandjohnson/Bodiless-JS/packages/bodiless-i18n/doc/README.md

 ### 2. Specify Languages utilized by site on the page wrapper

-Within your main page template, in this example we shadow the vitalPage, add the possible languages with [`withLanguages`](../../../Development/API/@bodiless/i18n/README?id=withlanguages) to the wrapper.
+Within your main page template, add the possible languages [`withLanguages`](../../../Development/API/@bodiless/i18n/README?id=withlanguages) to the wrapper.
+In this example we shadow the vitalPage to do this.

     ```js
     import { withLanguages } from '@bodiless/i18n';